Tax Representative, Tax Agent & Tax Accountant

 Why Appointing One ?

 As a business owner, you may prefer to spend your time on growing your business instead of consolidating accounting entries and preparing tax returns which an experienced and professional firm is likely to carry out more efficiently and accurately.
-In addition, a tax representative can help you to formulate a well-thought tax advisory plan to reduce your tax liabilities and/or achieve tax efficiency.
+Moreover, a tax representative can help you to formulate a well-thought tax advisory plan to reduce your tax liabilities and/or achieve tax efficiency.

 In addition, under the Hong Kong Inland Revenue Department’s (“IRD”) Block Extension Scheme, individual and corporate taxpayers who are represented by an authorised representative will be allowed additional time for filing their tax returns.